Diego Romero (footballer, born 2001)

-Diego Alonso Romero Cachay (born 17 August 2001) is a Peruvian footballer who plays as a goalkeeper for Argentine Liga Profesional club Banfield, on loan from Universitario de Deportes.
+Diego Alonso Romero Cachay (born 17 August 2001) is a Peruvian footballer who plays as a goalkeeper for Universitario de Deportes.

 Club career

 Romero came from the youth ranks of Universitario de Deportes, being promoted to the team's reserves in 2018.
 In 2019, he was promoted to the first team by manager Nicolás Córdova.

 In 2020, after the arrival of manager Gregorio Pérez, Romero was given the third goalkeeper spot in the squad, behind José Carvallo and Aamet Calderón.
 As well, during the first matches of the year, he captained the club's reserves.
 Later in the year, after the arrival of manager Ángel Comizzo and an injury to Calderón, Romero was given the second goalkeeper spot.
 Following Carvallo's call-up to the national team, he made his professional debut on matchday 15 in a 5–0 victory against Deportivo Municipal.
 After having a good performance in his debut, Romero had his contract renewed until December 2024.
 On matchday 5 of the Fase 2, Universitario lost 6–1 against Universidad Técnica de Cajamarca, with him being one of the most criticized players after the match.
 Romero played a total of 7 matches in that season, conceding 14 goals.

 In 2021, after the arrival of Patrick Zubczuk, he returned to the third goalkeeper spot.
 Due to Carvallo being once more called up to the national team and following an injury to Zubczuk, Romero was a starter in a match against César Vallejo, where he assisted one of Alex Valera's goals.
 In 2022, he played his first match of the season in a 1–0 defeat against Deportivo Binacional.
 Romero played a total of 5 matches that year.
 The next season, he won his first trophy after Universitario defeated Alianza Lima in the 2023 Liga 1 finals.
 In 2024, he received a loan offer from Independiente Rivadavia, but was convinced by club administrator Jean Ferrari and manager Fabián Bustos to stay at Universitario.
 Romero played 7 matches that season, in which the team won a second consecutive national championship.